sophiehicks1/workflow.vim/README.md

 Let's say I go into a meeting with my colleague Tom, I would run `:Capture meeting with tom`.
 This opens a buffer containing a file called "2015-02-27-meeting-with-tom.md" which I use to take ad hoc notes during that meeting.
-Since this is a new buffer, it also runs `:Todo process /Users/simon/Notes/capture/2015-02-27-meeting-with-tom.md` which adds an item to my todo list to process the notes in that file (either by migrating the notes to a more permanent location or by actually taking action).
+Since this is a new buffer, it also runs `:Todo process /Users/simon/Notes/capture/2015-02-27-meeting-with-tom.md` which uses [another plugin](https://github.com/simonhicks/todo.vim) to add an item to my todo list to process the notes in that file.

 ## Setting workflow specific autocmds